datagrains/csv_etl_pipeline/README.md

 - The pipeline assumes that incoming CSV files conform to a definitive schema, which includes known variable names and data types.
 This schema should be confirmed with upstream clients before pipeline execution.
 - All data used in this pipeline is **synthetic** and provided for demonstration purposes.
 - Example data and log files are included to demonstrate how the pipeline operates with actual inputs.
-- Example data and log files are included to demonstrate how the pipeline operates with actual inputs.

 ## How to run